apache/flink/docs/dev/connectors/kafka.md

 </div>
 </div>

-You can also define a custom Kafka producer configuration for the KafkaSink with the constructor.
+You can also define a custom Kafka producer configuration for the FlinkKafkaProducer with the constructor.
 Please refer to the [Apache Kafka documentation](https://kafka.apache.org/documentation.html) for details on how to configure Kafka Producers.